aasisodiya/courses/azure-dp-900/README.md

 - Header describes the structure of data in the record
 - Header is stored in JSON
 - Application uses the info in header to parse the binary data and extract the fields it contains
-- Good format for compressing data and minimizing storage and networkbandwidth requirements
+- Good format for compressing data and minimizing storage and network bandwidth requirements
 - Can't read data without using avro tools

 ## ORC